13 unspoken Turkish rules you might not know

 10. Conversation starters

-If the conversation starts to flag, ask questions about Turkish history and culture.
-Turks are proud of their heritage and will usually answer animatedly.
+If the conversation flags, ask questions about Turkish history and culture.
+Turks love their heritage.
 Football is very popular and most people support Galatasaray, Besiktas, or Fenerbahce, so ask about their team’s recent fortunes.
-Turks are generally political experts so steer clear of politics unless you want the conversation to become heated.
+Turks are political experts so avoid politics unless you want a heated conversation.
+Turks are passionate about their country and often have strong views.
+Insulting Turkey, the flag or founding father Ataturk is very offensive.
+Along the same lines, be respectful of the Turkish flag, don’t sit on it, or drag it around, or use it as a hanky.

 11. What’s in a name?